Define where the pipeline should find input data and save output data.

 type: boolean

 For every CDS annotated, this flag adds the gene that encodes for that CDS region.
-For more information please check Prokka documentation.
+For more information please check the Prokka documentation.

 Modifies tool parameter(s):